December 09, 2017

 BI takes data collected by your ERP system and analyzes it to provide meaningful and relevant information.
 Understanding this information is essential because of the ripple effect that one decision can have across an organization’s operations.
 BI solutions make quick work of data analysis, which is particularly useful for time-sensitive tasks that yield quickly diminishing returns if they aren’t analyzed in time.

 If an ERP platform is the brawn of a retail operation, a BI solution is the brains.
 From supply chain to order fulfilment, an ERP system helps your business execute important tasks, which enables your customers and employees to happily reach their goals within your retail environment.
 BI, however, is the solution to your daily and long-term planning woes.
 It provides information that has been analyzed and contextualized to support your business’s specific needs and goals.
-In other words, an ERP system will organize your operations, whereas BI software will give you insights to drive organization-wide decision making.
+In other words, an ERP system will organize your operations, whereas BI software will give you insights to drive organization-wide decision-making.

-It’s important to note that several modern ERP solutions include some variety of integrated BI software.
+It’s important to note that several modern ERP solutions include a variety of integrated BI software.
 However, this built-in functionality may or may not address all your BI needs, so it’s important to explore other options.

 Together, an ERP system and BI solution can offer valuable and highly actionable insights for your business.
 Your ERP system collects the raw data you need, but so many data points can quickly become overwhelming, leading to “analysis paralysis”.
 A BI solution summarizes these data together and makes sense out of them in the form of comprehensive reports or visually intuitive dashboards in near-real time, which help you make data-driven business decisions on the fly.